Shubhamadhav265/DevDynamics/README.md

 ## Introduction

 This project provides a simple implementation of a website hit counter system using Node.js and Express.
 It allows you to track visits to a website by different customers using various devices.

 The main features include:
 - Tracking visits to a website by different customers.
 - Ensuring each customer visit is counted only once, regardless of the device used.
 - Retrieving the number of visits a specific customer has made to a specific website.
 - Retrieving the total number of visits to a specific website by all customers.

+API Ruests(Postman) Public Link : https://documenter.getpostman.com/view/32462154/2sA3XMk3vr

 ## Prerequisites